Houston PERM Labor Certification Attorney

 - Lay off record within the past six months prior to the submission of the FORM ETA 9089;

 - Salary offered.

-- By demonstrating that the petitioner’s net current assets were equal to or greater than the offered salary in all years under consideration (Net current assets are the difference between current assets and current liabilities);
+- By demonstrating that the petitioner’s net current assets were equal to or greater than the offered salary in all years under consideration (net current assets are the difference between current assets and current liabilities).

-Though financial documents are not required during the PERM submission, the USCIS requires financial documents to prove the ability to pay from the date of the submission of the PERM and through the Form I-140 petition process.
-In some cases, USCIS may further check the employer’s ability to pay during the Form I-485 adjustment status process even after the Form I-140 has been approved.
+Though financial files are not required during the submission, the USCIS requires financial documents from the data of the submission of the FORM ETA 9089 and through the adjudication of the FORM I-140.
+In some cases, USCIS may further check the employer’s ability to pay during the adjudication of the FORM I-485 adjustment status even after the FORM I-140 has been approved.

-We represent clients worldwide and offer consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston office.
-To schedule an appointment to talk privately with one of our experienced attorneys, call (713) 527-9606 or contact us online.
+Adan Vega is a board certified immigration attorney in Houston TX and represents clients worldwide and offers consultations with an experienced board certified immigration attorney, either by telephone, ZOOM, or at our Houston law office.
+To schedule an appointment to talk privately with one of our Houston immigration attorneys, call (713) 527-9606 or .